Baja’s jokes broke UN impasse on Iraq, Sudan | Malou Talosig-Bartolome

-DIPLOMATS and retired ambassadors paid their last tribute to former Philippine Ambassador Lauro L. Baja Jr., who died Friday of a heart attack.
+DIPLOMATS and retired ambassadors paid their last tribute to former Philippine Ambassador Lauro L. Baja Jr. who died of a heart attack on February 8.

-During the necrological service at the DFA headquarters in Pasay City, his colleagues shared fond memories from working with him, including his antics at the United Nations when he sat as then ambassador of the Philippines, the country being then a non-permanent member of the influential UN Security Council.
+During the necrological service at the DFA headquarters in Pasay City, his colleagues shared fond memories working with him including his antics at the United Nations when he sat as then ambassador of the Philippines being then a non-permanent member of the influential UN Security Council.

-One memorable instance when he injected humor in the UN was when he explained why the Philippines voted in favor of a UN Resolution that referred Sudanese President Bashir to the International Criminal Court.
+One of the memorable instances when he injected humor in the UN was when he explained why the Philippines voted in favor of UN Resolution that referred Sudanese President Bashir to the International Criminal Court.

 “There was a middle-aged couple who had two stunningly beautiful teenage daughters, but who decided to try one last time for the son they had always wanted.